jorams/gravity/README.md

 You can add new planets using the left mouse button.
 Drag to set the new planet's movement speed.
 You can set the size (and thereby the mass) of a planet by dragging the right mouse button.
 A preview of the new size and movement will be shown.

 You can pause the game using `ESC`, after which you can quit using `q` or skip one frame ahead using `n`.
 At any time while the game is running you can press `d` to toggle clearing the screen every frame or `p` to toggle drawing the planet preview.
 Pressing `r` will reset the new planet's movement speed to 0.
+Pressing `c` will remove all planets.

 [Quicklisp]: http://www.quicklisp.org/